rahuliitkgp31/To-Do-List/README.md

 # To-Do-List
 This is a To-Do-List web app.
 In this web app users can
 1. Create or visit a created new list by simply adding "/listName" to the url of web page
-2. Add items to a list by clicking typing new item and then clicking + sign
+2. Add items to a list by typing new item and then clicking + sign
 3. Remove items from a list by clicking the checkbox to the left of item

 ## Preview